NLnetLabs/krill/doc/development/multi_user/authentication.md

 Prior to multi-user support the Lagosta web user interface only needed to check on Vue "view" activation if the current user has a valid bearer token and after that could assume that calls to the API would not fail for authentication reasons.
-With multi-user support any call to the Krill REST API can fail because the Krill server can reject the request did to insufficient user rights, or the session can expire or be terminated, while previously only Lagosta could terminate a login session.
+With multi-user support any call to the Krill REST API can fail because the Krill server can reject the request due to insufficient user rights, or the session can expire or be terminated, while previously only Lagosta could terminate a login session.

 Lagosta has not been redesigned for multi-user support, instead it has been grafted on top with as few changes as